Skip to main content

 • Margin and spacing requirements

-This ensures your generated draft aligns with your organization’s established proposal format.
+This ensures your draft aligns with organizational standards.

 Step 4: Upload a New Template (Optional)

-If your template is not listed, click Upload Docx Template to add a new template.
+If your template is not listed, click Upload Docx Template.

-Templates should be Microsoft Word (.docx) files containing your preferred:
+Templates should be Microsoft Word (.docx) files that include:

 • Cover page structure